wp-plugins/updraftplus/readme.txt

 == Frequently Asked Questions ==

-<a href="http://updraftplus.com/support/frequently-asked-questions/"><strong>Please go here for the full FAQs.</strong></a> Below are just a handful which apply to the free wordpress.org version, or which bear repeating.
+<a href="http://updraftplus.com/support/frequently-asked-questions/"><strong>Please go here for the full FAQs - there are many more than below.</strong></a> Below are just a handful which particularly apply to the free wordpress.org version, or which bear repeating.

 = Can UpdraftPlus do (something)? =